Step 2b: Build commitment - How confident are you?

 If you rated your confidence as low, you likely will not wholeheartedly commit to this goal.
 After all, why would you invest time, energy and other resources into something that you don’t believe you will be able to do?
 Before you move ahead, you will benefit by giving more thought to your belief in your ability to make changes.
 There are some things we have listed below that can move your confidence rating to a higher number.
 Put some thought into these and then go back and rate confidence in your ability again.

 • Review each of the exercises and give each one more thought.
 Did you identify as many skills and strengths as possible?
-(If you didn’t identify enough to fill in the 5 spaces we provided, return to the exercise and add more.
-If you did use all 5 spaces, grab another sheet of paper and identify a few more.)
 Did you think of the many possible ways you can use your skills and strengths?
 As you identify more skills and strengths and how you will use them, your belief in your ability will grow.
 Did you list all important priorities?
 Are some of your priorities truly not all that important, especially when compared to your health?
 Did you think about all the possible ways you can overcome the barriers you listed in Exercise 2.6?

 • Review past successes.
-Did you list 3 goals you have achieved in the past?
-Think about these successes and how you were able to achieve them.
+Think about goals you have achieved in the past and how you were able to achieve them.
 At first they may have seemed quite challenging, but you faced the challenge and succeeded!
 What resources did you tap into to be successful?

 • Look at people like you.
 One proven way to build your self-efficacy is to identify people like you who have already achieved the goal you have identified.
 These people likely faced similar barriers while working towards their goal.
 They were able to overcome these barriers.
 How did they do it?
 When we see someone similar to us succeed, it enhances our belief in our ability to succeed.